ion1/mischacks/README.txt

 successful exec or equivalent, run exit(1) or exit!(1) ourselves.
 Useful to make sure a forked block either runs a successful exec or dies.

+Any exceptions from the block are printed to standard error.

 overwrite:: Safely replace a file.
 Writes to a temporary file and then moves it over the old file.